fabioalves98/HumanRobotColaboration/SOA.md

 - [70] - Human-robot collaboration for tooling path guidance.
 2016
 - [88] - Real-time computation of distance to dynamic obstacles with multiple depth sensors.
 2016
 - [100] - Working together: a review on safe human-robot collaboration in industrial environments.
 2017
+- [104] - Toward safe human robot collaboration by using multiple kinects based real-time human tracking.
+2014
+- [117] - A real time distributed approach to collision avoidance for industrial manipulators.
+2014
+- [119] - A depth space approach to human-robot collision avoidance.
+2012
+- [124] - A general procedure for collision detection between an industrial robot and the environment.
+2015
+- [167] - Cooperative tasks between humans and robots in industrial environments.
+2012
+- [170] - Safety-aware trajectory scaling for human-robot collaboration with prediction of human occupancy.
+2015
+- [190] - Design of a collaborative architecture for human-robot assembly tasks.
+2017
+- [191] - A user-adaptive gesture recognition system applied to human-robot collaboration in factories.
+2016
+- [192] - Action recognition for human robot interaction in industrial applications.
+2015
+- [195] - A proposed gesture set for the control of industrial collaborative robots.
+2012
+- [197] - On a human-robot collaboration in an assembly cell.
+2017
+- [200] - Dynamic time warping for gesture-based user identification and authentication with kinect.
+2013
+- [217] - Intuitive and model-based on-line programming of industrial robots: a modular on-line programming environment.
+2008
+- [218] - Spatial programming for industrial robots through task demonstration.
+2013
+- [221] - Human–robot interaction review and challenges on task planning and programming.
+2016
+- [229] - Costar: instructing collaborative robots with behavior trees and vision.
+2017
+- [288] - How human-robot teamwork will upend manufacturing.
+2014
+- [293] - Manual guidance for industrial robot programming.
+2015
+- [310] - On a new generation of torque controlled light-weight robots.
+2001
+- [319] - Collision-free motion planning for human-robot collaborative safety under cartesian constraint.
+2018
+- [321] - Survey on human–robot collaboration in industrial settings: safety, intuitive interfaces and applications.
+2018
 - [325] - Key challenges and open issues of industrial collaborative robotics.
 2018

 ## 2 - 2019 - Human–Robot Collaboration in Manufacturing Applications: A Review